Ponytail Palm Care Guide: How to Grow This Easy, Long-Lived Houseplant

 • Spider mites and scale insects may find their way to the leaves, but can be dealt with by rubbing a cloth of dish soap and water on the stems.
 Spider mites are evidenced by the presence of spider-like webbing on the plant.

-• Brown tips on leaves can be a sign of overfertilizing or underwatering, so adjust your husbandry practices appropriately.
-They can also indicate that the plant is getting too much direct sunlight and too little water.
+• Brown tips on leaves can be a sign of overfertilizing or underwatering, so adjust your practices appropriately.
+They can also indicate that the plant is getting too much direct light and not enough water.

 About The Author